nixworks/public/news/2010/07/17/index.md

 ##### High Representative of the Union for Foreign Affairs and Security Policy
 ### [High Representative of the Union for Foreign Affairs and Security Policy Catherine Ashton attends a joint press conference with Palestinian Prime Minister Salam Fayyad after their meeting in Ramallah. ](/news/2010/07/17/high-representative-of-the-union-for-foreign-affairs-and-security-policy-catherine-ashton-attends-a-joint-press-conference-with-palestinian.md)
-_Context: Catherine Ashton, High Representative of the Union for Foreign Affairs and Security Policy, Ramallah, Salam Fayyad_
+_Context: High Representative of the Union for Foreign Affairs and Security Policy, Salam Fayyad, Catherine Ashton, Ramallah_

 ##### Venezuela
 ### [Venezuela recalls its ambassador to Colombia following Colombian accusations that Venezuela is hosting rebels on its territory. ](/news/2010/07/17/venezuela-recalls-its-ambassador-to-colombia-following-colombian-accusations-that-venezuela-is-hosting-rebels-on-its-territory.md)